 Ullapool is an ideal base from which to explore the incomparable wilderness scenery of the North-West Highlands of Scotland, north along the coast road to Durness or south into the rugged mountains of Torridon, or for a night’s stop before travelling to the Outer Hebrides on the car ferry from Ullapool.
 We offer a 10% discount to clients staying four nights or more.

-Within reach are many interesting attractions: a museum in Ullapool, which shows the unique geology, archaeology and biology of the region, forest walks and gardens including the world-famous Inverewe Garden, an hour’s drive to the south at Poolewe.
-It is possible to engage in a number of activities in the area, including sub-aqua diving, sailing, walking, mountain climbing and rock-climbing.
-The nearest climbing crag is situated less than 500 yards from the house.
-Barry is the host of Suilven and qualified mountain leader and can offer guiding, or advise on suitable routes to do.
+Within reach are many interesting attractions: a museum in Ullapool, Knockan Crag Centre which explains the unique geology of the region, forest walks and gardens including the world-famous Inverewe Garden, an hour’s drive to the south at Poolewe.
+It is possible to engage in a number of activities in the area, including golf, sailing, walking, mountain climbing and rock climbing.
+The nearest crag is situated less than 500 yards from the house.
+Barry is a qualified mountain leader and can offer guiding, or advise on suitable routes to do.
 A new snorkeling route and guide has recently been developed for the area.

-If all this seems too energetic, you can always relax in the sun room and look out for porpoises, otters and gannets and, if you are very lucky you may spot one of the sea eagles which nested this year in Annat Bay.
-A variety of entertainments are on off in Ullapool and the restaurants serve the best produce including locally caught sea food.
+If all this seems too energetic, you can always relax in the sun room and look out for porpoises, otters and gannets.
+If you are very lucky you may spot one of the sea eagles which nested this year in Annat Bay.
+A variety of entertainments are on offer in Ullapool and the restaurants serve the best produce including locally caught sea food.
 This family home offers vegetarian breakfasts and has three guest bedrooms: a double with en suite, and a double and twin room sharing a bathroom, which is ideal for families.